On view

 y1975-17

-On this side of the famous Maya chocolate-drinking cup known as the Princeton Vase, an old, toothless underworld god sits on a throne within a palace, represented by the pier behind him and a cornice above.
-Curtains, which were used as doors among the ancient Maya, have been pulled up to reveal the interior scene.
-This deity, known among scholars as God L, wears his characteristic shawl and a broadbrimmed hat bedecked with owl feathers and an owl.
+On this side of the drinking cup, curtains, used as doors by the ancient Maya, have been drawn to reveal an old, toothless underworld god.
+He sits on a throne within a palace, represented by the pier behind him and a cornice above.
+This deity, known as God L, wears his characteristic brocaded shawl and a broad-brimmed hat bedecked with owl feathers and a taxidermy owl.
 In addition to ruling the Maya underworld, God L was the patron deity of tobacco and merchants.
-Five elegant female figures—possibly concubines— surround him.
+Five elegant female figures—possibly concubines—surround him.
+Each wears a loose, flowing sarong and earrings, necklaces, and wristlets.
 A rabbit scribe, who might be spying on God L, sits below, writing in a book.
+God L ties a wristlet on the woman before him, but her attention is about to shift as another woman taps on her heel.

 More Context